Do Go On - 314 - The Oak Island Mystery

 I guess it's pretty similar.

-but I saw the White Stripes at Big Day out once,
+but I saw the white stripes at big day out once,

-I was there for that, if you were at the Melbourne one.
+If you were at the Melbourne one.

 Yeah.